-Mr. Leung Man Chiu, Lawrence Mr. Poon Chak Sang, Plato Mr. Ho Chi Sing, Spencer
+Mr. Ho Chi Sing, Spencer

 In accordance with the Company's Articles of Association, one-third of the Directors shall retire from office by rotation at annual general meeting and be eligible for re-election provided that every Director shall be subject to retirement by rotation at least every three years.
 Furthermore, in accordance with the Company's Articles of Association, the Board shall have power from time to time and at any time to appoint any person as a Director either to fill a casual vacancy or as an additional Director but the number of Directors so appointed shall not exceed the maximum number determined from time to time by the shareholders in general meeting.
 Any Director appointed by the Board to fill a casual vacancy shall hold office only until the first general meeting of the Company after his appointment and be subject to re-election at such meeting.
-Any Director appointed by the Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.
+Any Director appointed by the Board as an additional member to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.

-Accordingly, Mr. Leung Chun Wah, Mr. Chow Kai Chiu, David and Mr. Ho Chi Sing, Spencer shall retire by rotation from office at the forthcoming annual general meeting of the Company and, being eligible, offer themselves for re-election.
+Accordingly, Mr. Tang Che Yin, Mdm.
+Li Pik Mui, Cindy and Mr. Poon Chak Sang, Plato shall retire by rotation from office at the forthcoming annual general meeting of the Company and, being eligible, offer themselves for re-election.